A page of co-parenting truths.

 The relationship I had with my dad was fleeting, so I wanted so badly for my son to have a solid one even with our separation.
 For me?
 It would be easier if daddy had faded off into memory.
 Whatever my feelings, whenever Leo talks about how great his father is and his weekend, I plaster on the biggest smile.

-A lot of the difficulty is in that I am everyday mummy, there to do homework every night, to taxi to school clubs, to force Leo to eat his peas and have a bath.
+A lot of the difficulty is in that I am everyday mummy, there to do homework every night, the taxi to school clubs, to force Leo to eat his peas and have a bath.
 We have fun, together time, laugh and cuddle but that is forgotten in the fog of ‘I will play in a minute, get dressed now, don’t hit your sister’.
 These moments are all precious but not when you are seven, at least not when compared to weekends with daddy – filled with swimming and rock climbing, the cinema, no school.
-They play squash, go bowling, see movies I wouldn’t allow, play with his partner who has a dog.
+They play squash, go bowling, see-movies-I-wouldn’t-allow, play with his partner who has a dog.
 Visit his second home in Spain.
 And these are all good things, I am not arguing that.
 But we don’t have the money to do the same as daddy does.
 What did I do wrong?
 Should I have allowed more screen time?
 Also, there is a new member of the family that shares my time.
 Perhaps I would be more ‘fun’ if I only had the kids two days a fortnight, I might be able to have more than five hours sleep a night.
 But I can’t and would ever explain that to my son.

 Of course, I know my boy loves me, I’m his mother but now I think he is angry and disappointed that I am not daddy.
 I am also not saying it is not hard for daddy missing out on time, but he chose this and at times I feel Leo and I are dragged along in his tide.